iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 Iter8 experiments make it simple to collect performance and business metrics for Kubernetes apps and ML models, assess and compare multiple app/ML model versions, safely rollout winning versions, and maximize business value with each release.

 ### Example
-The following pictures illustrates an Iter8 experiment that performs load testing with SLO validation of a gRPC service.
+The following picture illustrates an Iter8 experiment that performs load testing with SLO validation of a gRPC service.

 ![Load testing gRPC](../tutorials/load-test-grpc/images/grpc-overview.png)